The Foundation is delighted to announce Daiwa Scholars 2011.

 Helen Bentley completed an undergraduate degree in History at the University of Oxford in 2011.
 She visited Japan for two months in 2010 in order to undertake academic research and teach English to university and junior high school students in Hyogo Prefecture.
 She hopes to learn about Japanese business models and education systems so that she can write academic papers and aid the development of English language academies for Japanese students.

 Helen’s homestay was in Okinawa.
 Her work placement while on the Scholarship was at the Tokyo 2020 Olympic Bid Committee and she has stayed on in Tokyo.
-She is currently Vice President of Finsbury Tokyo.
+Following her work as Vice President of Finsbury Tokyo, she is currently Director, Digital Strategy & Innovation” at EY in Japan.

 Dr James Brown